 A Culture, Education, Science and Sports Agreement was signed in 1994 and came into force in September 1999.
 There was active cooperation between Estonia and Turkey in the framework of the “Youth in Action” programme.

-The Turkish language can be learned both at the University of Tartu and Tallinn University since 1993.
+The Turkish language can be learned at the University of Tartu.
 In 1997, Turkish President Süleyman Demirel inaugurated the Tallinn University's Turkish-language section.
 The same year the university’s Oriental Centre was opened, where Turkish and related languages were taught.
 The year 2000 saw the start of an Oriental bachelor programme with Turkish as the main subject.
 In 1998, on the initiative of the Turkish Ambassador Erkan Gezer, a Turkish-language section was opened at the University of Tartu.

 Over the last decade, cooperation in the fields of culture and education between Estonia and Turkey has been successful.
 The following are examples of some events that have taken place.